mmdagent-ex/site-doc/content.en/docs/37_dialog_chatgpt.md

 '''
 ```

-2. Specify motions corresponding to the emotions.
-There are sample motions in the `motion` folder of each model, so you can use it.
+2. Specify the mapping of the assigned emotion labels to the CG avatar's actions.
+There are sample motions in the `motion` folder of each model, so we'll use those.

 ```python
 emotion_list = [